 - the officer doesn’t have to read Miranda at the roadside during a typical DUI investigation;

-- the officer never explains that performing the field sobriety exercises are completely voluntary;
+- the officer never explains that performing the field sobriety exercises is completely voluntary;

 - although you have the right to remain silent, that right doesn’t apply to the question about whether you will submit to a breath test;

 - the officer can say you “refused” to submit to the breath test, even if the officer never took you in front of the breath test machine;

 - if the officer thinks you might blow below the legal limit of .08, the officer can subtly encourage you to refuse the breath test through his words and actions;

 - although you are entitled to an independent blood test after taking the breath test, the officer never told you about that option;